envycontent/haiku-user-manual/content/add-a-text-tile-to-your-profile.rst

 Add a Text Tile to your Profile
 ===============================

-When your profile is first created you have an editable area of text running down the middle of the page.
+When your profile is first created you have an editable text area running down the middle of the page.
 If you would like to add text to other parts of your profile you need to add a Text Tile.
 This shows you how to do this.

 Edit your profile
 -----------------